AhmetHamzaEmra/Understanding_RL/policy_gradient/README.md

 2. Compute the forward pass and predict an action
 3. Assume that action is correct and compute gradient with the backward pass
 4. Get the reward for that action
-5. Multiply it with rewards
+5. Multiply rewards with gradient and make the update